DevOps-MBSE/AaC/docs/docs/dev_guide/docs.md

 AaC documentation consists of two groups of generated documents: these jekyll pages and Sphinx API documentation for the Python API.

 ## Jekyll Docs
-Jekyll docs are manually-maintained readme pages.
-We use these Jekyll docs to document topics such as user-facing documentation and developer-facing documentation (like this page).
+Our Jekyll documentation is a collection of manually-maintained README pages.
+We use the Jekyll documentation to describe user-facing features and developer-facing features (like this page).

 ### Setup
-The Jekyll docs use the Ruby build tool [Bundler](https://bundler.io/).
-You'll need to have this installed in your local development environment.
+Generating the Jekyll documentation requires the Ruby build tool [Bundler](https://bundler.io/).
+To modify these pages, you'll need to have this installed in your local development environment.

 If you haven't built the Jekyll docs before, you'll need to run `bundle install` inside the top-level repository directory `docs`.
 Voila!
 The links work, and you can create a public link to share with others to see.
-### Starting the Preview Server

 ### Serving Jekyll Pages in Gitpod
-Because Gitpod is a container-based development environment, it present some peculiarities for users who may be trying to server Jekyll files.
-One of the larger issues is that the Jekyll docs are using localhost or `0.0.0.0` as the base URL while the actual hostname is the Gitpod container's public address.
+Because Gitpod is a container-based development environment, it presents some peculiarities for users who may be trying to serve Jekyll files.
+One of the larger issues is that the Jekyll docs use `localhost` or `0.0.0.0` as the base URL while the actual hostname is the Gitpod container's public address.

-In order to override the localhost or `0.0.0.0` hostname when serving these pages, you'll need to set the environment variable `JEKYLL_ENV` to `production` like so:
+In order to override the `localhost` or `0.0.0.0` hostname when serving these pages, you'll need to set the environment variable `JEKYLL_ENV` to `production` like so:

 `export JEKYLL_ENV=production`

 Once Jekyll is in production mode, you'll need to override the `url` config value in `_config.yml` to be `https://4000-<gitpod instance URL>` (e.g. `https://4000-jondavidblack-aac-70of4eyyt7j.ws-us70.gitpod.io`)

-Then just serve the pages `bundle exec jekyll s`
+Then just serve the pages by running `bundle exec jekyll s` or `bundle exec jekyll serve`.

 ## Sphinx API Documentation
 We use the automated documentation generation tool, [Sphinx](https://www.sphinx-doc.org/en/master/), for generating API documentation for the AaC Python package.